malill/reco-api/README.md

 *Splitting* refers to testing different recommendation approaches, e.g. A/B testing.
 You can run A/B tests to evaluate different recommendation methods.
 Recommendations retrieved from a splitting setup are called **split recommendations**.

-> Splitting is currently only available for users that provide a `reco-cookie-id` in their request header otherwise a
-> fallback recommendation method will be used.
-If `reco-cookie-id` is provided an already existing user will be fetched
-> from DB (or a new user will be created), a splitting method will be drawn from respective `splitting` collection entry
-> and assigned as a `group` entry to the user object, e.g. `{split_name: 'cf_ib'}`.
+> Splitting is currently only available for users that provide a `reco-cookie-id` in their request header.
+If `reco-cookie-id` is provided an already existing user will be fetched from DB (or a new user will be created), a splitting method will be drawn from respective `splitting` collection entry and assigned as a `group` entry to the user object, e.g. `{split_name: 'cf_ib'}`.

 To create a simple A/B test you have to provide an instance of a `SplittingModel`.
 To create such an object you can call `/api/v1/rec/split/conf` and provide a path parameter `name` and request body with a list of recommendation methods `methods`.

+**Error Handling**

+- If `reco-cookie-id` is not available in request header, the fallback method will be used, a user is not created.
+- If the splitting name from the request query is
+    - not found in DB collection, or
+    - is found in DB collection but the drawn recommendation method string from the retrieved object is not assigned to a recommendation method,

+  the fallback method will be used **and** this user will be added to the fallback group for this particular splitting

 # Security :lock: